SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Function Representation and Encoding

 can be encoded in an MPS with bond dimension $\chi=N$.
 The function \rtt{api/function/seemps.analysis.factories.mps_sum_of_exponentials}{mps\_sum\_of\_exponentials} implements this construct, which is used in term by \rtt{api/function/seemps.analysis.factories.mps_exponential}{mps\_exponential}, \rtt{api/function/seemps.analysis.factories.mps_cos}{mps\_cos} and \rtt{api/function/seemps.analysis.factories.mps_sin}{mps\_sin} to encode one exponential and two trigonometric functions.

 A richer, fully explicit, and less obvious example is given by one-dimensional polynomials~\cite{lindsey2024, rodriguez-aldavero2025}.
-We may construct any degree-$d$ polynomial
+We may construct any degree-$\jj{q}$ polynomial

-defined on a discretized interval $x\in[a,b]$, using an MPS with bond dimension $\chi\leq d+1$ (in practice, often smaller, if one uses the compression routines).
-This algorithm is implemented in \rtt{api/function/seemps.analysis.polynomials.mps_from_polynomial}{mps\_from\_polynomial}, a function that can either take the coefficients $\{p_i\}$ or convert a Numpy representation of a polynomial to MPS form.
+defined on a discretized interval $x\in[a,b]$, using an MPS with bond dimension $\chi\leq \jj{q}+1$ (in practice, often smaller, if one uses the compression routines).
+This algorithm is implemented in \rtt{api/function/seemps.analysis.polynomials.mps_from_polynomial}{mps\_from\_polynomial}, a function that can either take the coefficients $\{p_i\}$ or convert a NumPy representation of a polynomial to MPS form.

-Other useful encodings include the vector of points in a grid $x$ given by \rtt{api/function/seemps.analysis.factories.mps_interval}{mps\_interval}, and the Heaviside step function $\Theta(x)$ \rtt{api/function/seemps.analysis.factories.mps_heaviside}{mps\_heaviside}, both with bond dimension $\chi = 2$.
-However, equally important is the fact that we can create new functions by composing other MPS via multiplication (the element-wise product from Sect.~\ref{sec:inner-product}), scaling, and addition (Sect.~\ref{sec:addition}) of previously encoded functions, as well as encode multivariate functions via outer operations (Sect.~\ref{sec:outer}).
+\jr{Other useful encodings include the coordinate MPS \rtt{api/function/seemps.analysis.factories.mps_interval}{mps\_interval}, which represents an \texttt{Interval} object as an MPS.
+For a regular interval, its entries coincide with the equispaced grid points $x_i = a + i \Delta x$, yielding the MPS analogue of \texttt{numpy.linspace}.
+This coordinate MPS is standard argument passed to the function-composition routines used throughout Refs.~\cite{garcia-ripoll2021, garcia-molina2024, garcia-molina2025}.
+Another useful example is the Heaviside step function $\Theta(x)$, implemented as \rtt{api/function/seemps.analysis.factories.mps_heaviside}{mps\_heaviside}.
+Both constructions have bond dimension $\chi = 2$.} However, equally important is the fact that we can create new functions by composing other MPS via multiplication (the element-wise product from Sect.~\ref{sec:inner-product}), scaling, and addition (Sect.~\ref{sec:addition}) of previously encoded functions, as well as encode multivariate functions via outer operations (Sect.~\ref{sec:outer}).
 For instance, $|x|$ may be constructed as $x (\Theta(x) - \Theta(-x))$, using those operations, to arrive at an MPS with bond dimension $\chi=2$ or 3, depending on the interval.

-\subsection{Orthogonal polynomial expansions}
+\subsection{Orthogonal Polynomial Expansions}

 Smooth functions can often be accurately approximated by truncated expansions over a complete polynomial basis $\{P_k(x)\}$,

 This enables both the direct encoding of a function $f(x)$ and the composition $f\circ g$ of $f$ with another function $g$ already represented as an MPS~\cite{rodriguez-aldavero2025}.
 Specifically, given an MPS $\mathbf{v}$ encoding the function $g(x)$, we can compute the encoding $\mathbf{w}$ of the composed function through the expansion